 Halebid and Belur lie halfway between Mangalore and Bangalore.
 They are popular with Indian tourists, but over the weekends there will be very few.
 They are very signficant examples of Southern India art and architecture.
 It is best to hire a driver or rent a car, but tour operators can help you arrange things if you need help.

 Please see my comments about Banglore onwards.
-My answer is long. almost 8 years ago
+My answer is long. about 8 years ago

 completing . . .
 Bangalore is very cosmopolitian and traffic is glacial.
 I lived there for nearly four years.
 Really--you need to sometimes leave hours in advance in order to reach the other side of the city in time.
 I do suggest taking in the Hari Krishna Temple and visiting the Nandhi Temple.
 It and the one you would have seen earlier at Belur are among India's largest nandhis.
 In a single day you can take in the sights with an autorickshaw or by car.
 There is also Sri Sri has an ashram not far from the city center you can visit that is very beautiful, but if I remember you have to arrange your visit in advance.
 If you can make the four or five hour journey (depending on when you leave) to Mysore, the cultural heart of Karnataka, then I highly suggest it as an overnight trip.
 Otherwise, I suggest doing some shopping at Commerical Street and along MG Road or in some of the megamalls like Guruda Mall.